Erskine Greenville at Mitchell Road

-We are pleased to announce a new Gospel Alliance between Mitchell Road Presbyterian Church and Erskine Theological Seminary.
-Mitchell Road is now the home for Erskine Greenville, an embedded extension site of the seminary, with an office dedicated to ministry in Greenville and in-person classes offered on weekday evenings (and Saturdays) during the Fall, Spring, and Summer semesters.
-Members of Mitchell Road benefit from the ability to audit any of our courses for free.
-Even better, members have the opportunity to take most of our classes and a receive a substantial scholarship.
+Mitchell Road Presbyterian Church is excited to be in a gospel alliance with Erskine Theological Seminary.
+Mitchell Road is the home for Erskine Greenville, an embedded extension site of the seminary with in-person classes offered on weekday evenings and Saturdays during the Fall, Spring, and Summer semesters.

 Erskine Theological Seminary is an accredited, Gospel-centered, Presbyterian seminary based in South Carolina founded in 1837.
 Erskine’s commitments to the Bible as the inerrant Word of God and Reformed theology and it’s ecclesial and missional spirit resonate with Mitchell Road’s vision to incarnate Christ in word and deed in Greenville, throughout the Upstate, and into all the world.